COURSE TITLE:

 A. INFORMATION ACQUISITION

-After reading the “Function of Behavior Article” found at the end of the manual, write a two (2) page summary.
+After reading “Function of Behavior” article-located at end of manual (pgs.
+44-46) , write a 2-page summary.

 Assignment #6: Observation.

-Observe another classroom/group setting (or observe behavior in a community setting) and indicate the areas of behavior observed.
-Include an assessment of the suspected function of each behavior in a two (2) page summary.
+Observe another classroom/group setting (or observe behavior in a community setting) and discuss the areas of behavior observed and suspected function of various behaviors.
+Write a 2-page summary.

 Assignment #7: Share Your Findings.